heroku/heroku-eclipse-plugin/README.md

 ## Eclipse plugin for Heroku

+### !Deprecated!

+This tool is deprecated.
+Please follow [this guide to deploying application to Heroku from Eclipse](https://devcenter.heroku.com/articles/deploying-java-applications-to-heroku-from-eclipse-or-intellij-idea).

 ###  Building
 To get the tycho build running locally you need maven 3.x.
 The parent pom for the build is found in an eclipse project called "releng" for